Autodesk/AutomaticComponentToolkit/Examples/Primes/Tutorial.md

 # 5.3 Consumer
-The usage of the callback functionality from the client applications is straightforward, as their respective language bindings have already been updated at the end of step.
+The usage of the callback functionality from the client applications is straightforward, as their respective language bindings have already been updated at the end of the previous step.

 ## 5.3.1 Cpp Dynamic Application with Callback
-Open the solution from [Section 4.1](#41-cpp-dynamic), and add a concrete implementation of the "LibPrimesProgressCallback" function-type:
+Open the solution from [Section 4.1](#41-cpp-dynamic), and add a concrete implementation of the "ProgressCallback" function-type:
 ```cpp
 void progressCallback(LibPrimes_single progress, bool* shouldAbort)
 {